 How long will it take for the swelling to subside and I can see the results?

 With an Abdominoplasty procedure, visible results will be immediate, although the full recovery benefits may take from 2 – 6 months.
-Your scar may be red during this time, but will eventually fade but is not usually visible when wearing swimmers or underwear.
+Your scar may be slightly red in colour during this time, but will eventually fade but is not usually visible when wearing swimmers or underwear.

 How long does the procedure last?